akshaybabloo/gollahalli.com/content/blog/build-opencv-with-visual-studio-and-cmake-gui.md

 <!--adsense-->

+> If you want to use the command line approach, check out my other blog - [Build OpenCV With Visual Studio and CMake CLI]({{< ref "build-opencv-with-visual-studio-and-cmake-cli.md" >}}).

 If you have ever used OpenCV, you would know that it is a very powerful library for image processing.
 This is owing to ease in usage and availability of multiple functions which can be utilised to perform a variety of image processing tasks.
 In this post, we will explore the steps on how to build OpenCV with Visual Studio and Cmake GUI.

 There are two sections to this blog: